file-format/Products/content/en/audio/net/taglibsharp/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Free C# API to Write Audio Metadata Tags</h2>
-<p>The open source API TagLib-Sharp allows .NET developers to write standard aswell as custom metadata tags in audio file formats.
+<p>The open source API TagLib-Sharp allows .NET developers to write standard as well as custom metadata tags in audio file formats.
 In order to write you can read an audio file using TagLib.File.Create() method and new tag value using Tag.Tile property.</p>

 {{< /SinglePage/PageBody/features/text >}}